UCLComputerScience/pgta/phd.md

 PGTA applicants will not be paid if they attempt to work before they have submitted their RTW.

-Also, PGTA must in no circumstances work before the contract is completed and the Staffing Teams tells you to do so.
+Also, a PGTA must in no circumstances work before the contract is requested and the CSHR team tells you to do so.

 ### Contract changes